active-logic/elk/README.md

-*ELK and BT-Lang are under development; do not use in production; this repository is shared for early feedback around BT-Lang development; planned alpha: Oct 15 2022.*
+*ELK and BT-Lang are under development; do not use in production; this repository is shared for early feedback around BT-Lang development; planned alpha: December 2022.*

 Git URL